 Example: if a project manager is based in New York, Eastern Time, UTC -5:00, and they have a team member in the UK, Greenwich Mean Time, UTC +0, and that team member normally works 9 am to 5 pm, then the project manager could set up the following “UK workload plan”: Mon-Fri, 4 a.m. – 12 noon.

 How to choose a plugin for resource planning in Jira?

 If you’re not sure, just pick a well-balanced complete PPM plugin with a resource module.
-Such an app would consist of several modules, e.g. resources, as well as risks, Gantt chart and roadmaps.
-Most mature resource-related apps for Jira show some bias, in other words they focus on (an) aspect(s) of resource management.
-There is an article discussing differences between major resource management apps for Jira.
+Such an app would consist of several modules, e.g. resources, as well as risks, Gantt chart, and roadmaps.
+Most mature resource-related apps for Jira show some bias, in other words, they focus on (an) aspect(s) of resource management.
+There is an article discussing the differences between major resource management apps for Jira.

 We recommend our native BigPicture.
 The video shows how to plan capacity for an international team in BigPicture/Jira.